caelia/civet/README.md

     + node-list

-- **format** [optional] The name of a formatting function defined in the cav-templates library or in your application.
+- **format** [optional] The name of a formatting function defined in the civet library or in your application.
 This function is usually associated with a specific data type.
 Future versions of the library may support locale-dependent formatters, as for dates.